Combining Cross Entropy and MADS methods for inequality constrained global optimization: The CE-MADS constrained optimization algorithm

 Section 2 presented the CE method for unconstrained optimization.
 In \cite{CE-Ru-Kr-SP}, the bound constrained case is treated using a truncated normal law and a penalty approach is used for inequality constraints.
 In our work, the truncated normal law is also used to treat the bound constraints.
 For general inequality constraints, the algorithm does not use the penalty approach.
+The proposed approach is derived from the progressive barrier method described in Section \ref{section3}.
 In fact, when the algorithm chooses the elite sample, it uses the following function Best (defined in \cite{G-2017-90} and recalled here).
 Thus, any points in the cache may be selected even if its value of constraint violation is over the threshold of progressive barrier \cite{AuDe09a}.
 The definition relies on both the objective and the constraint violation functions $f$ and $h$.

-\begin{Def} The function $ {\sf Best} : \R^n \times \R^n \mapsto \R^n$
+\begin{Def} The function $ {\sf Best} : \mathbb{R}^n \times \mathbb{R}^n \mapsto \mathbb{R}^n$

-returns the {\em best} of two points. \end{Def} The function {\em Older} gives the point which was generated before the former one.
+returns the {\sf best} of two points. \end{Def} The function {\sf Older} gives the point which was generated before the former one.
 Thanks to this definition, CE may treat the general inequality constraints with the terminology used in \mads.